 What’s the most significant difference between a custom-stained terracotta tile floor and a prefinished Manganese tile floor?
 The price tag.
 Custom staining a Saltillo tile floor is approximately 60% more expensive than buying a finished presealed Saltillo tile floor.

 Do you want more or less color variation in your floor than the presealed tile photos illustrate?
 Before jumping to the staining process to solve that issue, consider your project overage.

-Standard overage for waste, cuts, and borders for an octagon pattern Saltillo tile is 15%.
-To allow for some extra color control, considering increasing your overage to 20-25% so colors can be culled through on the job site.
+The standard overage for waste, cuts, and borders for an octagon pattern Saltillo tile is 15%.
+To allow for extra color control, consider increasing your overage to 20-25% so colors can be culled through on the job site.
 Yes, you will have more tile that you will install, but this process is still less expensive than custom staining a Saltillo tile floor.

 Houston Tile Works does excellent work installing our tile on Texas floors!
 Thanks for sharing the photos, friends.
 Thanks, too, to Joanna Gaines and her team for showing the beauty and versatility of handmade Saltillo tile in the Hot Sauce House.